Lowe's® Severe Weather® Treated Wood with Ecolife®

 - Lifetime Limited Warranty* protects the long-term performance of your project

 Severe Weather treated lumber with Ecolife offers a Lifetime Limited Warranty* against damage from fungal decay or termite attack when installed in accordance with applicable building codes.
-Warranty coverage includes above ground joists, beams and framing members that are critical to the safety and performance of the structure. *See Ecolife Lifetime Limited Warranty for terms and conditions.
+Warranty coverage includes above ground use, six inches or more from the ground, which includes above ground joists, beams and framing members that are critical to the safety and performance of the structure. *See Ecolife Lifetime Limited Warranty for terms and conditions.

 Green Certified Product